DBJDBJ/dbj.cond/man.md

 		); //=> "Works!"
 ```

+### Secondary comparator
-**Seondary comparator** is used internaly by the primary one.
-Above we have made a powefrull combination
+Is used internaly by the primary one.
+Above we have made a powerfull combination
 of the two as an example.
-If secondary comparator is not used the standard will be used.
+If secondary comparator is not used the standard one will be used.

+By exposing the secondary operator we have allowef users to fine tune the power of dbj.cond.
+In the last example we have assembled together: dbj.compare.multi and deepEquality so that we can execute deep comparisons of arrays and their elements.

-Future developments will focus on making this easier to use by end users.
+Future developments will focus also on making this easier to use by end users.

+**END NOTE**

+This is very minimal documentation and we are aware of that.
-There are manu more real life examples proving the quality of this idiom.
+There are many more real life examples proving the quality of this idiom.
 Please do feel free to send us your code.
-We might publish it and discuss it on https://dbj.org
+We might publish it and discuss it on https://dbj.org alongside our own artricles on the usability and feasibility of dbj.cond.

-**NOTE**

-This is very minimal documentation and we are aware of that.
 Please do not hesitate to ask for a suport by mailing <a href="mailto:info@dbj.org" target="_blank">info@dbj.org</a>

-For discussions and examples plese do visit https://dbj.org

 ---------------------------------------------------------------------
 ### &copy; 2018 [![dbj();](http://dbj.org/wp-content/uploads/2015/12/cropped-dbj-icon-e1486129719897.jpg)](http://www.dbj.org "dbj")